 The Oklahoma Lightning Mapping Array (OKLMA) provides three-dimensional mapping of lightning channel segments over Oklahoma.
-Up to thousands of points can be mapped for an individual lightning flash, to reveal its location and the development of its structure.
+Thousands of points can be mapped for an individual lightning flash to reveal its location and the development of its structure.
 We are investigating how lightning characteristics relate to updrafts, precipitation and severe storm processes, and how to use lightning data in weather forecast models.

-By studying lightning mapping data, we are learning how changes in lightning behavior can be associated with different types of storms and be an alert to forecasters that severe weather is developing.
+We study lightning mapping data to learn how changes in lightning behavior can be associated with different types of storms.
 Lightning mapping has shown that some supercell thunderstorms have “lightning holes” where updrafts are located and precipitation is scarce, just before a storm becomes severe.
-This information could alert forecasters to developing severe conditions.
+This information could alert forecasters about developing severe conditions.

-We have demonstrated that rapid increases in total lightning activity are often observed tens of minutes in advance of the occurrence of severe weather at the ground.
+We have shown that rapid increases in total lightning activity are often observed tens of minutes in advance of severe weather occurring at the ground.
 These rapid increases in lightning activity have been termed “lightning jumps.”
-The overall goal of our study is to advance the development of an operationally applicable lightning jump algorithm that can be used with either total lightning observations made from the ground, or in the near future from space using the Geostationary Operational Environmental Satellite Series R (GOES-R) Geostationary Lightning Mapper.
+The goal of our study is to develop operationally applicable lightning jump algorithm that can be used with either total lightning observations made from the ground, or in the near future from space using the Geostationary Operational Environmental Satellite Series R (GOES-R) Geostationary Lightning Mapper.

 The Geostationary Operational Environmental Satellite-R Series (GOES-R) is the next generation of geostationary weather satellites, scheduled to launch in 2015.
 This satellite will be equipped with a Geostationary Lightning Mapper (GLM) that will detect both cloud-to-ground and inter-cloud lightning.
-This will help severe weather forecasters identify thunderstorms which are rapidly intensifying, and enable them to issue accurate and timely severe thunderstorm and tornado warnings.
+This will help severe weather forecasters identify rapidly intensifying thunderstorms so they can issue accurate and timely severe thunderstorm and tornado warnings.